Miyari-s-Game-Studio/ai-game/src/docs/AUTHORING_GUIDE.md

 - `{"log": "You found a clue."}`: Adds a procedural log entry.
 This log is sent to the AI to help it generate the narrative.
 - `{"if": "counters.clues > 2"}`: This key can be added to any effect to make it conditional.

-## 3. Minigame Systems
+## 3. Minigame Systems & Special Rules

-The engine includes several built-in minigames that can be triggered through the `on_action` rules.
+The engine includes several built-in systems that can be triggered through the `on_action` rules.

 ### 3.1.
 Talk (Conversation)